srampinogroup/coding-in-chemistry/verlet/verlet-2.md

 (taken from [JCP 138, 134502
 (2013)](https://doi.org/10.1063/1.4796144)).

-Read input values from a file structured as follows (with distnces in Bohr and energies in Hartree):
+Read input values from a file structured as follows (with distnaces in Bohr and energies in Hartree):

 ```
 6000 1.0                                     ! nk, tau